gitlabhq/gitlabhq/doc/pages/README.md

 Combined with the power of [GitLab CI] and the help of [GitLab Runner] you can deploy static pages for your individual projects, your user or your group.

+Read [GitLab Pages on GitLab.com](#gitlab-pages-on-gitlab-com) if you are using GitLab.com to host your website.

 ---

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->